pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 We assume that you already have installed git-bash.
 If so open a git-bash console and type the 2 following commands :

-	python -m venv umbrella_ctf_venv
+	python -m venv venv
-	umbrella_ctf_venv/Scripts/activate
+	venv/Scripts/activate

 **Remark :** you can run the code without having installing a python virtual environment.
+It will work as far you have all the required python modules

 ### Step 3 - clone the scripts into your laptop

+**you have a git client**

 If you have a git client you can use the following command :

 	git clone https://github.com/pcardotatgit/Umbrella_Catch_The_Flag.git
 	cd umbrella_ctf_venv/

+**you DON'T have a git client**

-But you can download the zip package by clicking on the **clone** button of the git page.
+You can download the zip package by clicking on the **clone** button of the git page.
 And then unzip the zip file into your working directory.

 ### Step 4 -install needed modules

 The scripts need the following python modules

+- urllib3==1.26.15
 - requests
+- crayons
+- pyopenssl
 - flask
+- flask_request_params

 You can install them with the following  :

 	python -m pip install --upgrade pip